 name | arguments | returns |

-reaction_step | self, delta_time: float | None |
+reaction_step | delta_time: float | None |

 Compute and store the incremental concentration changes in all bins,